The mean-field limit of quantum Bose gases at positive temperature: Introduction

 We now review previous results on mean-field limits in thermal equilibrium.
 The first result establishing convergence of \eqref{H_gc} to \eqref{intro_field} is \cite{lewin2015derivation}, where an approach based on the Gibbs variational principle and the quantum de Finetti theorem is used.
 For $d=1$, the authors of \cite{lewin2015derivation} prove convergence of the relative partition function and of all correlation functions; these results are extended by the same authors to sub-harmonic traps in \cite{lewin2018gibbs}.
 In \cite{lewin2015derivation}, they also present some results in dimensions $d=2,3$, but only for systems of particles interacting through a smooth, non translation-invariant potential, which obviates the need for renormalization.
 A different approach to these problems is developed in \cite{frohlich2017gibbs}; it is based on a perturbative expansion of the state in powers of the interaction term for both the quantum and the classical theories, on the comparison of (fully expanded) terms in the two series, and on Borel resummation.
 This approach yields a new proof of convergence for the one-dimensional systems, and, for $d = 2,3$, proves convergence towards the Wick-ordered version of \eqref{intro_field}, starting, however, from a slightly modified grand canonical state.
 In \cite{S19}, the results of \cite{frohlich2017gibbs} for $d=2,3$, which are restricted to bounded interactions, are extended to potentials in the optimal $L^r$ spaces.
 Moreover, in \cite{frohlich2019microscopic}, convergence of the \emph{time-dependent} correlation functions is proved for $d = 1$.
-In \cite{LNR2}, the techniques of \cite{lewin2015derivation} are extended to establish convergence of the grand canonical state to the Wick-ordered measure \eqref{intro_field} for $d = 2$.
-Recently, the same authors announced that they are able to further extend their methods to $d=3$.
+In \cite{LNR2}, by a highly nontrivial extension of the the techniques of \cite{lewin2015derivation}, the authors establish convergence of the grand canonical state to the Wick-ordered measure \eqref{intro_field} for $d = 2$.
+Subsequently, the authors of \cite{LNR2} announced an extension to $d = 3$; this is the content of the preprint \cite{LNR3} which appeared simultaneously with the current paper.

 In this paper we develop a new approach to the problem, which is based on a functional integral formulation of the grand canonical ensemble \eqref{H_gc}.
 It is inspired, in part, by methods developed in Euclidean field theory, in \cite{ginibre1971some} on quantum gases at high temperature, and in \cite{Sym68}, where the Euclidean $\phi^4$ field theory is represented as a gas of interacting Brownian loops and paths.
 Our starting point is to formally rewrite the grand canonical ensemble \eqref{H_gc} as a complex measure, $\frac{1}{C} \ee^{-\cal S(\Phi)} \, \mathrm D \Phi$, for a Euclidean field theory, where $\Phi$ is a complex field on space-time $[0,\nu] \times \Lambda$, $\cal S$ is an action given by